ibe-uw/tiara/README.md

 tiara -i sample_input.fasta -o out.txt
 ```

-The sequences in the fasta file should be at least 3000 bases long.
+The sequences in the fasta file should be at least 3000 bases long (default value).
 We do not recommend classify sequences that are shorter than 1000 base pairs.

 It creates two files: